3 Ways to Design With Containers

 Fine texture stands out against a plain wall

 A plain, unadorned wall can dominate an area with its monotony and mass.
 One can take advantage of these features by using them as a backdrop for fine-textured foliage that can often get lost on a large scale.
-The photo at left shows how simple means can achieve a beautiful effect.
+The photo above shows how simple means can achieve a beautiful effect.
 Large pots of small trees with fine foliage are evenly spaced along a perfectly plain wall.
 A border of wispy ornamental grass reinforces the container plantings so that, together, they hold their own against the bulk of the wall.
 The movement of the small leaves and the grass stands out against the immobile wall, turning what could have been an imposing view into something breathtaking.

 Saturated colors work with a light backdrop